Lakshayupadhaya/BridgeLabz_2115500083/README.md

 Added programs for Algorithms and comaprisons

 Learnings -
-	When to use what data structure
+	When to use what data structure,
-	Comparisions in different algorithms
+	Comparisions in different algorithms,
-	Stopwatch in c#
+	Stopwatch in c#,
-	File Handelind in c#
+	File Handelind in c#,
 	Optimization

+18-FEB-2025
+Added programs on generic class in c#

+Learnings -
+	Generic class in c#,
+	OOPS